rp-callahan/rp-callahan.github.io/index.md

       ## About Me

-      I am a Postdoctoral Researcher at the University of California Santa Cruz.
+      I am an Assistant Professor at the University of Connecticut.
       My research focuses on understanding how subsurface weathering influences ecological, geomorphic, and hydrologic processes.
-Currently I am working on understanding how weathering influences hydrologic partitioning in the Coast Range of California with the [Watershed Hydrology Lab](http://mzimmer.weebly.com/) at UCSC.
-I also continue to collaborate with the [Bedrock Critical Zone Network](https://criticalzone.org/bedrock) team on projects stemming from my time as a graduate student and postdoc working on the project.
+I did a Ph.D. and Postdoc at the University of Wyoming where I worked on a variety of projects related to subsurface weathering.
+I still actively work with the [Bedrock Critical Zone Network](https://criticalzone.org/bedrock) on projects stemming from my time as a graduate student and postdoc.
+I also did a one year postdoc with the [Watershed Hydrology Lab](http://mzimmer.weebly.com/) at University of California, Santa Cruz working on connections between subsurface weathering and hydrologic partitioning.

       For more information on my research check out my publications or reach out to me at [rucallah@ucsc.edu](rucallah@ucsc.edu) with any questions.